Jon Favreau lifts the lid on the first ever live-action Star Wars series

 Prepare yourself for a wild ride.

 Star Wars Celebration has been an incredible event so far.
-Not only have we been treated to the mind-blowing teaser trailer for highly anticipated finale to the Skywalker saga Star Wars: The Rise of Skywalker, but EA Star Wars have also added to the prestige by revealing the trailer for the awe-inspiring and immersive new Star Wars game: Star Wars Jedi: Fallen Order.
+Not only have we been treated to the mind-blowing teaser trailer for the highly anticipated finale to the Skywalker saga Star Wars: The Rise of Skywalker, but EA Star Wars have also added to the prestige by revealing the trailer for the awe-inspiring and immersive new Star Wars game: Star Wars Jedi: Fallen Order.

 And today, thanks to Jon Favreau and his special guest, the illustrious Dave Filoni we are delighted to be able to share with you details about the first ever live-action Star Wars series, The Mandalorian.
 The hotly anticipated series, which is set to headline the new Disney+ streaming service when it launches this November follows the adventures of a lone Mandalorian gunfighter battling his way through the darkest recesses of the Outer Rim five years after the fall of the Empire.
 Boba Fett fans have been pleading for new Mandalorian content for some time and with Jon Favreau in charge, a visionary director who adores the heritage of Mandalorian mythology, it would appear those appetites are about to be satisfied.